FollowTheProcess/tag/README.md

 >
 > Ken Thompson

-Contributions are very much welcomed but please keep this goal in mind :dart:
+Contributions are very much welcomed but please keep this goal in mind 🎯

 `tag` is run as a fairly standard Go project: